 Virtual Private Networking (VPN) services are offered by Carnegie Mellon University Computing Services to provide secure network communication and extend local network access to offsite locations.
-This guideline was established to ensure that the Carnegie Mellon community has a clear understanding of proper procedure and usage.
+This guideline ensures the Carnegie Mellon community has a clear understanding of proper procedures and usage.
 Computing Services reserves the right to modify this guideline as necessary.
-Any changes to this guideline will be posted to official.computing-news and will be reflected on this web page.

-Site-to-Site VPN: Where offered, site-to-site VPN provides an encrypted tunnel between various Carnegie Mellon campuses.
+- Site-to-Site VPN: Where offered, site-to-site VPN provides an encrypted tunnel between various Carnegie Mellon campuses.
 All network traffic between the sites is encrypted.
 When the site-to-site VPN is down, network traffic may be rerouted over an alternate, unencrypted path.
 During those times, the client VPN may be used as a back-up to access services that require encrypted network communication.
-If a service provider on campus wants their services to only be accessible via encrypted traffic from an external campus, they should arrange this by contacting the network group (please note "VPN request" in the subject line of your mail).
+As a campus service provider if you want your services to be accessible via encrypted traffic from external campus, contact Computing Services.
+Note "VPN request" in the subject line.

-- Users can download the VPN client and installation instructions from the Computing Services Software page.
+- The VPN client is available for download from the Computing Services Software page.

-- When connecting to the VPN concentrators, only VPN client software that is approved by and/or distributed by Computing Services will be supported.
-Some unsupported VPN clients may not work at all with our VPN servers.
+- When connecting to the VPN, only VPN client software that is approved by and/or distributed by Computing Services will be supported.
+Unsupported VPN clients may not work with our VPN servers.

 - All computers (including personal computers), connected to Carnegie Mellon networks via VPN, or any other technology: